Dry shipper

-A dry shipper, or cryoshipper, is a container specifically engineered to transport biological specimens at cryogenic temperatures utilizing the vapor phase of liquid nitrogen.
+A dry shipper, or cryoshipper, is a container specifically engineered to transport biological specimens at cryogenic temperatures using the vapor phase of liquid nitrogen.

 Function

 The architecture of a dry shipper encompasses two primary components: an internal canister and an external protective shell.
 The inner canister, designed to hold biological specimens, is positioned within the vapor phase of the liquid nitrogen.
-This configuration ensures that the specimens are maintained at temperatures below -150 °C for prolonged durations.
+This configuration ensures that the specimens are maintained at temperatures below -150 C for prolonged periods.
 A distinctive feature of dry shippers is their ability to avert direct contact between samples and liquid nitrogen, reducing risks of contamination and ensuring consistent cryogenic conditions during transit.

 Applications

 Dry shippers serve various sectors in both the scientific and medical arenas.
 In the realm of reproductive medicine, these containers facilitate the transportation of delicate biological entities, including human ova and embryos.
 Within the research landscape, they are employed to carry materials such as spermatozoa or preimplantation embryos of genetically modified mouse strains, safeguarding the integrity and viability of these research assets during their journey.
 Moreover, biobanks, which archive diverse biological specimens for subsequent scientific exploration, utilize dry shippers to dispatch and acquire samples from researchers worldwide.